firecat53/dockerfiles/vaultwarden/README.md

-# Bitwarden_RS
+# Vaultwarden

-Instructions for building the bitwarden_rs web vault and bitwarden_rs server From the Dockerfiles in https://github.com/dani-garcia/bw_web_builds and https://github.com/dani-garcia/bitwarden_rs.
+Instructions for building the vaultwarden web vault and vaultwarden server From the Dockerfiles in https://github.com/dani-garcia/bw_web_builds and https://github.com/dani-garcia/vaultwarden.

 ## Build